spheredev/sphere-studio/README.md

 ========

-**Sphere Studio 2.3.1** was released on January 23, 2022 and can be downloaded from the releases page on GitHub here:
+**Sphere Studio 2.3.1** was released on January 23, 2022 and can be downloaded from this repository's Releases page:

 - https://github.com/spheredev/sphere-studio/releases

-Note that .NET Framework 4.8 or later is required to run Sphere Studio.
+.NET Framework 4.8 or later is required to run Sphere Studio.
 The latest .NET Framework can be downloaded from Microsoft [here](https://www.microsoft.com/en-us/download/details.aspx?id=49981).